 If there's a bit of give in it and a nice spongy texture, then your steak is rare and it's ready to come out.

-You can add any additional time you need on for a more-cooked finish from this point.
+You can add on any additional time you need for a more well cooked finish from this point.